Herbal medicine

 How much does it cost?

 All appointments are offered on a sliding scale depending on your financial circumstances.
-Herbs are sold at fixed prices.
+Herbs are offered at fixed prices.
 See our pricing page for details.

 Where do the herbs come from?
 Are they organic?

-The medicines I prepare for you have all been grown or wildcrafted sustainably, either by me or by a trusted, reputable supplier, with a high level of care for the environment and for people in their supply chain.
-They are of excellent quality and are the medicines I take myself and give to loved ones.
+All the herbal medicine I dispense has either been grown or wildcrafted sustainably, by me or by a trusted, reputable supplier, with a high level of care for the environment and for people in their supply chain.
+They are of excellent quality and are what I take myself and give to loved ones.

-I forage, grow organically and make as much medicine as I can myself.
-When sourcing cultivated herbs elsewhere, I tend to prefer herbs that are grown organically, but not always certified organic: certification costs farmers a huge amount of money and admin, which small-scale growers can’t afford.
-So, for example, if the choice is between certified organic herbs grown in industrial-scale monocultures a long way away, or (uncertified) organically-grown herbs cultivated close to home using sustainable methods, I choose the latter.
+I forage, grow organically, and make as much medicine as I can myself.
+When buying in herbs, I prefer herbs that are grown locally and organically, but not always certified organic.
+Organic certification costs are unaffordable for most small-scale growers, so when there’s a choice between either certified organic herbs grown at an industrial scale in monocultures many miles away, or organically-grown herbs cultivated closer to home and using organic methods, I choose the latter.

 Is herbal medicine safe?

-Medical herbalists are trained to recognise red flags and refer on where appropriate, and to prescribe safely alongside conventional medication (taking into account any known herb-drug interactions).
-Typically the risks of taking herbs under professional supervision are lower than those of working with mainstream medicine.
-Allergic responses are possible, and before any herbs are prescribed we will discuss any known sensitivities.
+Medical herbalists are trained to recognise ‘red flags’ (symptoms that may point to something more concerning) and to refer on for further investigation where appropriate, as well as to prescribe safely alongside any conventional medication (for example taking into account any known herb-drug interactions).
+The risks of taking herbs prescribed by a qualified medical herbalist are usually lower overall than the risks of taking pharmaceutical medicines.
+Allergic responses and sensitivity reactions are possible however, as with any medication, and before any herbs are prescribed we will ask you about known allergies and intolerances.

 What's Roses' training?